opensciencegrid/dosar/docs/DataKigali2018/School.md

 ### Friday AM Session

-   * Introduction to cloud environemts
+   * A few words on clouds and containers
    * Close out and resources for further collaboration
    * Disclipline spefic tutorials